RunestoneInteractive/httlads/_sources/BikeRental/predicting_rentals.rst

 other axes.
 For example, think about the values for our one-hot encoded features like the season or weekend.
 Those values are either 0 or 1.
 However, the temperature values can range from -8 to a max of 102.
-If you just use those two features, think of how the 2-dimensional graph of ``isweekday`` loos, compareed to temperature.
+If you just use those two features, think of how the 2-dimensional graph of ``isweekday`` looks, compareed to temperature.

 Now, why is this a problem?
 Remember that we are trying to minimize the sum of